Mariners vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A pair of hot hitters, Ty France and Luis Robert, will try to keep it going when the Seattle Mariners play the Chicago White Sox on Friday at 10:10 PM ET, at T-Mobile Park.
+Ty France and the Seattle Mariners play Luis Robert and the Chicago White Sox at T-Mobile Park on Saturday.
+First pitch is at 4:10 PM ET.

-The Mariners are -125 moneyline favorites in this matchup with the White Sox (+105).
-A 7.5-run total is set for this game.
+The White Sox are listed as +110 moneyline underdogs for this matchup with the Mariners (-135).
+The over/under is 7 runs for this contest (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.